bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 ## Where to Start

 **Brand new to the subgenre:** *The Name of the Wind* if you want adult literary fantasy; *A Deadly Education* if you want something faster and funnier.
+If you're brand new to fantasy altogether, our [best fantasy books for new readers](/blog/29-best-fantasy-books/) guide is a good place to start.

-**Read Harry Potter and want something darker:** *The Magicians* — it's a direct response to exactly what Rowling's series promises and doesn't deliver.
+**Read Harry Potter and want something darker:** *The Magicians* is a direct response to exactly what Rowling's series promises and doesn't deliver.
+See also our full [books like Harry Potter](/blog/books-like-harry-potter/) list.

 **Want something literary:** *Jonathan Strange & Mr Norrell* or *Babel*.